+During the discussion in RAN1 for the agreement for dynamic UL skipping in LS R1-2007338 and the above agreement for configured grant in RAN1 #103-e meeting, single PHY priority for overlapped UL transmissions is assumed.

 In addition, RAN1 noticed that in legacy Rel-15 and Rel.16, for configured grant, skipping UL configured grant if no data to transmit is conditionally mandatory feature.
 It is RAN1’s understanding that the agreement in RAN1 will change the UE behavior for CG PUSCH.
-RAN1 considers it may be necessary to introduce a new UE capability signalling to differentiate the new UE behaviour and the legacy UE behavior.
-However, the final decision on the capability design for Rel-16 CG PUSCH skipping should be decided by RAN2.
+RAN1 considers it may be necessary to introduce new capability/signalling to differentiate the new UE behaviour and the legacy UE behaviour.
+However, the final decision on the capability/signalling design for Rel-16 CG PUSCH skipping should be decided by RAN2.

 2. Actions: